 What is palliative care?

-Your mum or dad can receive palliative care:
+You can usually receive palliative care:

-- In hospital (there might be a specialist palliative care unit)
+in hospital (there might be a specialist palliative care unit)

-- In a hospice (a place that specialises in caring for terminally ill patients).
+in a hospice (a place that specialises in caring for terminally ill patients).

 Sometimes people move between places depending on the type of care they need.